 The material staging can be regarded as the final step of planning.
 Despite a feasible sequence in the detailed planning with component availability checked on stock, shortfalls in the material supply to the production site can still occur during execution.
-Making such cases transparent and drawing consequences for planning (in this case the change of the order sequence) is vital for sustaining a production without unnecessary delays.
+Making such cases transparent and drawing consequences for planning (in this case the change of the order sequence) is vital for sustaining production without unnecessary delays.

-An important aspect is the easy handling of the module: the staging of a material is triggered from the planning representation (order sequence) through a simple click or with a few intuitive steps.
-The user benefits as well from easy accessible information about existing control loops that specify the supply location and type.
+An important aspect is the easy handling of the module: the staging of material is triggered from the planning representation (order sequence) through a simple click or with a few intuitive steps.
+The user benefits as well from easily accessible information about existing control loops that specify the supply location and type.